 Report an abandoned vehicle

-To be classed as an abandoned vehicle it must be untaxed and meet at least two of the following criteria before an inspection is carried out:
+The vehicle must be untaxed or SORN and meet two or more of the following criteria before we will carry out an inspection to deem whether it has been abandoned:

 - Significant bodywork damage